-In early October 2002, the U.S.-Mexico working group on agriculture dealt with major agricultural issues, including Mexico's recent anti-dumping decisions on apples, rice, swine, and beef, and safeguard actions on potatoes.
+On other issues, in early October 2002, the U.S.-Mexico working group on agriculture dealt with major agricultural issues, including Mexico's recent antidumping decisions on apples, rice, swine, and beef, and safeguard actions on potatoes.
 In January 2003, the countries agreed to permit Mexican safeguard measures against U.S. imports of chicken legs and thighs, and in July 2003, these safeguard measures were extended until 2008, with tariffs declining each year.
-In October 2003, Mexico demanded further consultations and forced a delay in action on a U.S. request for a WTO dispute panel to rule on Mexico's imposition of anti-dumping duties on U.S. beef and rice imports.
+In October 2003, Mexico demanded further consultations on a U.S. request for a WTO dispute panel to rule on Mexico's imposition of anti-dumping duties on U.S. beef and rice imports, but a panel was formed in February 2004 and after a requested delay is expected to make a ruling in March 2005.
+Mexico banned beef imports from the United States in December 2003 following the discovery of one cow infected with mad cow disease in Washington state.
+In early March 2004, following the announcement of new U.S. procedures that would exclude unhealthy or downer cattle from the food chain, Mexico announced that it was resuming beef trade with the United States, with some restrictions, and it expanded the list of eligible beef products in early April 2004.